 Call Sign - "Paparazzi"

-Shannon aka “Paparazzi” is a public affairs officer for the Department of Defense Massachusetts Institute of Technology Artificial Intelligence Accelerator.
-Shannon has served in the U.S. Air Force Reserve for 32 years and holds degrees in communications and marketing.
+Shannon aka “Paparazzi” is a public affairs officer for Air Combat Command at Langley Air Force Base, Va.
+Shannon has served in the U.S. Air Force Reserve for 33 years and holds degrees in communications and marketing.
 She is a former FIRST Lego League coach and judge, and FIRST Robotics Competition mentor.